-Tenth Meeting of the Scientific and Technical Advisory Committee (STAC) of the Protocol Concerning Specially Protected Areas and Wildlife (SPAW) in the Wider Caribbean Region
+Tenth Meeting of the Scientific and Technical Advisory Committee (STAC) to the Protocol Concerning Specially Protected Areas and Wildlife (SPAW) in the Wider Caribbean Region

-Virtual, 30 January - 1 February 2023
+Virtual Meeting, 30 January 2023 - 1 February 2023

-SPAW-REGIONAL ACTIVITY CENTRE (RAC) STRATEGIC PLAN 2023-2028
+SPAW-RAC STRATEGIC PLAN 2023-2028

 This meeting is being convened virtually.
 Delegates are kindly requested to access all meeting documents electronically for download as necessary.